mubarakbello/cipher/readme.md

 # Cipher

-An implementation of Caesar cipher and transformation cipher.
+An implementation of Caesar cipher and transposition cipher.
 The algorithm is deduced from the following source:
 [Enhancing the Security of Caesar Cipher Substitution Method using a Randomized Approach for more Secure